 According to the Federal Railroad Administration (FRA), there were almost 5,000 railroad accident incidents in the United States in 2019.
 Railroad accidents may include derailments, collisions, equipment issues, yard accidents, and facilities issues.

 Many railroad accidents are preventable.
 If you were injured in a railroad accident, you may be able to recover compensation in a personal injury lawsuit.
-If we believe you qualify to take legal action, a Levittown railroad accident lawyer from Friedman & Simon, L.L.P. will offer to represent you.
+If we believe you qualify to take legal action, a Levittown personal injury lawyer from Friedman & Simon, L.L.P. will offer to represent you.
 We also handle wrongful death lawsuits, in the tragic event that your loved one perished in a railroad accident.

 To learn more about your legal options in a free consultation with a member of our team, call Friedman & Simon, L.L.P. today at (516) 932-0400.